News

 Site of the month: Boyagin Wandoo Woodland SuperSite

 This month we’re travelling to the wheatbelt region of Western Australia to visit TERN’s Boyagin Wandoo Woodland site and its paired Ridgefield Farm OzFlux site.
-Together, the sites’ automated monitoring infrastructure provide essential long-term continuous data to understand landscape dynamics in this biodiverse swath of Australia valued at almost AU$3 billion.
+Together, the sites’ automated environmental monitoring infrastructure provide essential long-term continuous data to understand landscape dynamics in this biodiverse swath of Australia valued at almost AU$3 billion.

 TERN’s Boyagin Wandoo Woodland SuperSite is located in remnant Eucalyptus wandoo woodland within the Boyagin Rock Nature Reserve, about 175 km southeast of Perth, Western Australia (WA).
 Monitoring of the Wandoo woodland ecosystem is paired with a nearby managed ecosystem located at the University of Western Australia (UWA) Ridgefield Future Farm that’s used for wheat and canola cropping and sheep grazing.